mahmedyoutube/microservices-project/README.md

-## Docker Branch
+## services-simple-com Branch

-1. In this branch, each service is dockerized
+1. In this branch, each service is connected with each other by API based event bus
-2. Hot reload option is not present in it

-### Docker commands

-1. docker build -t yourdockerusername/serviceName . (example mahmedyoutube/auth, mahmedyoutube/chat and so on)
-2. docker run -p mappingUniquePort:servicePort yourdockerusername/serviceName
+2. API based Event bus logic which is used in this branch, can be used for smaller projects ( not preferable )

-#### Shortcut
+#### Commands

-1. docker compose up
+1. docker compose up --build
 2. docker compose down